RedHatEdge/sps-2025/README.md

 get-microshift-kubeconfig.sh
 ```

+*If you installed something on the other disk on IPC4, make sure to wipe it, so that the LVM of Microshift can use that with something like `fdisk`*

 This will place the kubeconfig into the default path, so future `oc` commands will work without needing to specify a kubeconfig.

 All services are ready when all pods reach `Running` or `Completed`: